 There will be a public meeting:

-All meeting are held in village council chambers.
+Unless indicated otherwise meeting are in council chambers.

 The Village of West Lafayette’s Burt Park Policy is to allow those reserving a park facility to reserve it for the next year providing notice is provided to the village before the end of the day of use.
 However, we have found that there is no Burt Park Use and Release Form on file or it is several years old.
 In an effort to ensure that the village has a current Burt Park Use and Release on file, we will require the following.
 Those having a reservation for a Burt Park Facility in 2018 must complete a new Burt Park Use and Release Form before March 28, 2018.
 The release form is available in the village office or by going to the village web page events tab and downloading the form.
 The form must be submitted to the village office no later than March 28, 2018.
 Current reservations will be held until March 28, 2018.
 Failure to timely submit the form will result in the loss of the reservation.